kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 1. Verify if the affected Pod has `FailedPrepareDynamicResources` events.
 2. Inspect the associated `ResourceClaim` status: `kubectl get resourceclaim
    <claim-name> -o yaml`.
-3. Check if `.status.allocation.devices.results[*].skipNodePrepare` is set to `true`.
-If it is `nil` or `false` but the driver is configured with `SkipNodePrepare: true` in its `ResourceSlice`, verify if the scheduler or custom allocator has been upgraded to support KEP-5945 and correctly copies these fields.
+3. Check if `.status.allocation.devices.results[*].skipNodeOperations` is set to `true`.
+If it is `nil` or `false` but the driver is configured with `SkipNodeOperations: true` in its `ResourceSlice`, verify if the scheduler or custom allocator has been upgraded to support KEP-5945 and correctly copies this field.
 4. If allocation itself is failing for the pod's claims with errors indicating that the optional node preparation feature is disabled in the scheduler, verify that the `DRAOptionalNodePreparation` feature gate is enabled in the scheduler/allocator components.